Peanut allergy is one of the most common food allergies. Unfortunately, it also is one of the most

 dangerous, since peanuts tend to cause particularly severe reactions (anaphylaxis).
 Some people are

-The peanut (Arachishypogaea) is not really a nut, but a kind of legume.
+The peanut (Arachia Hypogaea) is not really a nut, but a kind of legume.
 It is related to other beans, such as peas, lentils, and soybeans.
-People with peanut allergy are not necessarily allergic to other legumes (even soy, another of the “big eight” food allergens), so be sure to speak with your doctor before assuming that you have to avoid these protein-rich foods.
+People with peanut allergies are not necessarily allergic to other legumes (even soy, another of the “big eight” food allergens), so be sure to speak with your doctor before assuming that you have to avoid these protein-rich foods.
 A person with a peanut allergy may also be allergic to tree nuts (almonds, walnuts, hazelnuts, cashews, etc.).
-In fact, some 30-40% of people who have peanut allergy also are allergic to tree nuts.
+In fact, some 30-40% of people who have peanut allergies also are allergic to tree nuts.
 Not surprisingly, allergists usually tell their peanut-allergic patients to avoid tree nuts.

 Lactose Intolerance | Dairy Sensitivity

 Lactose intolerance is an inability to digest and absorb lactose (the sugar in milk) that results in gastrointestinal symptoms when milk or products containing milk are drunk or eaten.

 Lactose is a larger sugar that is made up of two smaller sugars, glucose and galactose.
 In order for lactose to be absorbed from the intestine and into the body, it must first be split into glucose and galactose.
 The glucose and galactose then are absorbed by the cells lining the small intestine.
 The enzyme that splits lactose into glucose and galactose is called lactase, and it is located on the surface of the cells that line the small intestine.